noe-protocol/noe-gate/README.md

-# Noe
+# Noe Kernel

 **A deterministic action-gating kernel for autonomous systems.**

-Noe sits between untrusted proposers - humans, LLMs, planners - and downstream actuators such as robots and industrial automation.
+Noe Kernel sits between untrusted proposers - humans, LLMs, planners - and downstream actuators such as robots and industrial automation.
 It evaluates a deterministic decision chain against grounded context and returns one of three outcomes: